 The ADA definition does not affect or limit the broader definition of “assistance animal” under the Fair Housing Act or the broader definition of “service animal” under the Air Carrier Access Act.
-Some state and local laws also define service animal more broadly than the ADA does.
+Some state and local laws also define service animals more broadly than the ADA does.
 Information about such laws can be obtained from each state attorney general.

 Read more about the rights of service animals below.